Azure/azureml-examples/.github/ISSUE_TEMPLATE/example_issue.md

 ---
-name: Notebook issue
+name: Example issue
-about: Report an issue with an example notebook
+about: Report an issue with an example
 title: ''
-labels: 'notebook issue'
+labels: 'example issue'
 assignees: ''

 ---
-**Which notebook?**
+**Which example?**
-Which notebook is the issue in?
+Which example is the issue in?

 **Describe the issue**
 A clear and concise description of what the issue is.